Team & Project Management

 More than 80% of organizations manage change from the top down.
 This strategy originates from the 19th century.
 It actually isn’t ideal for handling complex processes and slows teams down, but it is typical and widely used.

 A more positive and progressive approach to change is developing your team’s problem-solving capacity.
-With FuseBase (formerly Nimbus) you can build a knowledge management system where your team members can share insights, project plans, documents and guides, and contribute to the happening change.
+With FuseBase you can build a knowledge management system where your team members can share insights, project plans, documents and guides, and contribute to the happening change.
 Your people start pushing the change from the inside, which makes them feel valued and capable of great things.

 Manage any business transformation easily with FuseBase